Frequently Asked Questions

 How can I register for IYF 2020?

-Click here to register for IYF 2020.
+IYF 2020 has now concluded.
+Check back later to register for IYF 2021!.
 Eventbrite is the ONLY way to purchase tickets for International Yoga Festival 2020 held at Parmarth Niketan Ashram.
 There may also be some tickets to purchase at Parmarth Niketan on each day of the festival, subject to availability.
-Our official correspondence is only through email@example.com.
+Our official correspondence is only through firstname.lastname@example.org.

 Where is IYF held?